-the samples, between each receptor that is stimulated there must be one that is not stimulated.
-The highest spatial frequency that can be resolved by the photoreceptor mosaic (Nyquist limit) is half the sampling frequency.
-In the fovea, the highest possible spatial sampling was achieved.
-Higher photoreceptor densities are not possible for the following reason: because the inner segments of the photoreceptors have higher refractive indices than their environment, they act as light guides.
-But if they become very thin, they show properties of waveguides.
-When their diameter approaches the wavelength of the light, energy starts to leak out [15], causing increased optical crosstalk to neighboring photoreceptors.
-As it is, about 5% of the energy is lost which
+Moiré patterns are explained from the Shannon's sampling theorem, which states that regularly spaced samples can be resolved only when the sampling rate is equal to or higher than twice the highest spatial frequency; that is, to resolve the samples, between each receptor that is stimulated, there must be one that is not stimulated.
+The highest SF that can be resolved by the photoreceptor mosaic (Nyquist limit) is half the sampling frequency.
+In the fovea, the highest possible spatial sampling is achieved.
+Higher photoreceptor densities are not possible for the following reason: Because the inner segments of the photoreceptors have

-Fig. 1.6 Aliasing (undersampling) and Moiré patterns.
+Figure 1.6 Aliasing (undersampling) and Moiré patterns.
 If a grating is imaged on the photoreceptor array, and the sampling interval of the receptors is larger than half the spatial wavelength of the grating, patterns appear.
-The photoreceptor lattice (left) is from a histological section of a monkey retina.
-If laser interferometry is used to image fine gratings with spatial frequency beyond the resolution limit on the fovea of human subjects, the subjects see Moiré patterns, which they have drawn on the right (redrawn after [13]).
+The photoreceptor lattice (left) is from a histological section of a monkey's retina.
+If laser interferometry is used to image fine gratings with spatial frequency beyond the resolution limit on the fovea of human subjects, the subjects see Moiré patterns, which are drawn on the right.
+(Adapted from Williams 1985 [12].
+Reproduced with permission of Elsevier.)